*Last Updated on November 6, 2024

 Student-athletes should report NIL activities consistent with state law or school and conference requirements to their school.

-NIL is an exciting opportunity for both college and high school athletes, but before you dive into name, image and likeness deals as a high school student, there are some important things to keep in mind.
+NIL is an exciting opportunity for both college and high school athletes to make money, but before you dive into name, image and likeness deals as a high school student, there are some important things to keep in mind.
 It’s a good idea to start preparing early and understand how NIL could impact your path to college.

 To understand your NIL rights, regularly check the following sources: